lightstep/terraform-provider-lightstep/docs/resources/pagerduty_destination.md

 # lightstep_pagerduty_destination (Resource)

-Provides a (Lightstep PagerDuty Alert Destination)[https://api-docs.lightstep.com/reference/postdestinationid].
+Provides a [Lightstep PagerDuty Alert Destination](https://api-docs.lightstep.com/reference/postdestinationid).
 This can be used to create and manage Lightstep PagerDuty Alert Destinations.

 ## Example Usage